 Metals for diamonds graded M through Z

 A diamond with a color grade of M or lower will likely have a noticeable yellow tint.
 A yellow gold band will accentuate the yellow in the diamond; a white band might make the diamond appear more colorless.
-Diamonds with a color grade of K or L are in something of a middle zone; you can use either yellow gold or white metal bands, depending on the effect you want for your engagement ring setting.
+Diamonds with a color grade of K or L are in something of a middle zone; you can use either yellow gold or white metal bands such as platinum or white gold, depending on the effect you want for your engagement ring setting.

 Picking metals for fancy-color diamonds

 Diamonds that fall outside the D-to-Z color range are called “fancy colors.”
+Selecting the right metal to accentuate these unique stones is key to delivering the radiance and allure of each engagement ring.
 Naturally occurring colors include blue, brown, pink, yellow and green.
 These diamonds are evaluated less for brilliance or fire and more for color intensity.
 Depending on the hue, tone and saturation of the color, the GIA Colored Diamond Color Grading System assigns colored diamonds one of these color grades: Faint, Very Light, Light, Fancy Light, Fancy, Fancy Intense, Fancy Vivid, Fancy Dark and Fancy Deep.
 Generally, Fancy Vivid and Fancy Deep command the highest prices.

 Metals for brown diamonds